all articles

 Team performance is one of the project managers’ biggest responsibilities, as it directly affects the project’s quality and speed.
 In order to keep the team performing at its best, you will need to be familiar with a team’s capabilities and shortcomings.
 If a team member’s performance starts to lag, you will need to take steps to find out why and how it can be addressed, often by speaking to the team member yourself.

 When speaking to the team member, be sure to focus on the issue at hand and not get too personal.
 Granted, personal issues may be causing the problem, but always place criticism and feedback in professional terms.
 You should be criticizing behaviors and ideas, not the person in front of you.
-Also, give the team members a chance to participate in the discussion and offer up their own solution.
+Also, give the team members a chance to participate in the discussion and offer up their own solutions.
 His suggestions may surprise you.

 Support